-Belgium has a well-established and efficient rail network, which offers the best way of getting around the country.
-Brussels, Antwerp and Charleroi all have very good urban rail networks, while Brussels also has a metro system, which offers the best way to navigate the city.
+Belgium has a comprehensive and efficient rail network which offers the best way of getting around the country.
+Brussels and Antwerp have very good urban rail networks, while Brussels also has a metro system, which offers the best way to navigate the city.

 High-speed trains are operated by Thalys and Eurostar and offer services between Brussels and other European cities, including Amsterdam, London and Paris.

-Belgium has an established bus network for both inner-city and intercity travel.
-However, buses are not as popular as trains for getting around Belgium, except in the rural Ardennes region, which has few rail lines.
+Belgium has an established bus network for both inner and intercity travel.
+However, buses are not as popular as trains for getting around Belgium, except in the rural Ardennes region which has few rail lines.

 Taxis are plentiful in Belgian towns and cities, with numerous private companies offering services.
-Taxis don't all look the same but can be identified by the taxi sign on the vehicle’s roof.
-Metered taxis generally operate in different zones in a city, and offer variable rates.
+Taxis don't all look the same but can be usually identified by the taxi sign on the vehicle’s roof.
+Metered taxis generally operate in different zones and offer variable rates.
 It’s best to negotiate the fare before setting off on a journey.

 Driving in Belgium

-Roads in Belgium are well maintained and toll-free motorways connect all major towns and cities.
+Roads in Belgium are generally well-maintained and toll-free motorways connect all major towns and cities.
 One thing that expats may take a while to get used to is the road signage, which can be confusing at times.
-Road signs in Belgium are generally bilingual, but road signs in more rural areas are often written in either French or Flemish.
-This can be confusing as place names can have different spellings in French and Flemish and may suddenly change from one language to the other, depending on the region.
+Road signs in Belgian cities are generally bilingual, but road signs in more rural areas are usually written in either French or Flemish.
+This can be confusing as place names can have different spellings in French and Flemish and signage may suddenly change from one language to the other, depending on the region.

 Air travel in Belgium